sbryan/spark-js-SDK/README.md

     <script type="text/javascript" src="//code.spark.autodesk.com/autodesk-spark-sdk-latest.min.js"></script>
     <script>
-      ADSKSpark.Client.initialize('',// Your app key
+        ADSKSpark.Client.initialize(
-              '',// The guest token endpoint implemented by your server (i.e. http://example.com/guest_token) '',// The access token endpoint implemented by your server (i.e. http://example.com/access_token) '',// The refresh access token endpoint implemented by your server (i.e. http://example.com/refresh_token) ADSKSpark.Constants.API_HOST_SANDBOX, // api host - API_HOST_PRODUCTION or API_HOST_SANDBOX
+          '<app key>', //A string containing your Spark app key, provided during registration.
-              '' // (Optional) The redirect URI for the auth service (i.e. http://example.com/callback), if it is different to the one that was set for your app's Callback URL
+          'isProduction', //(Optional) Whether we work in production or sandbox environment - default is sandbox '<redirect uri>' // (Optional) The redirect URI for the auth service (i.e. http://example.com/callback), in cases where it is different than the one that was set for your app's Callback URL
         );

       	/**
       	 * Open login window